Contacts

 Nuances of visa processing

-If the applicant is planning other international trips prior to their departure to Italy, it is advisable to include hotel reservations and flight tickets in their application.
+If the applicant is planning other international trips prior to their departure to Italy, it is advisable to include information about hotel reservations and flight tickets in their application.
 This is crucial as no additional documents can be submitted after the initial application for the visa to study in Italy or any other type of visa has been made.

 Please note that the consulate staff make the final decision on the duration of the visa issuance, including student visas to Italy.